jterrats/profiler/messages/profiler.retrieve.md

 When enabled, reads metadata component names from the local project directories (classes, objects, flows, etc.) to build the package.xml, instead of querying the org.
 This is faster and useful when you want to retrieve only what exists in your project.

+# flags.exclude-managed.summary

+Exclude metadata from managed packages (with namespace prefixes).

+# flags.exclude-managed.description

+When enabled, filters out all metadata components that belong to managed packages (identified by namespace prefixes like "namespace**ComponentName").
+This helps avoid errors when retrieving profiles that reference components from uninstalled or inaccessible managed packages.
+Custom objects ending in "**c" are always included even with this flag.

 # examples

 - Retrieve all profiles with metadata (without FLS):